blvgnan1096-cpu/async-fifo-design/README.md

 # Asynchronous FIFO Design

 This repository contains an educational implementation of an asynchronous FIFO (First-In-First-Out) buffer design in Verilog.
-The design handles clock domain crossing between two independent clock domains, which is a common requirement in digital systems.
+The design handles clock domain crossing between two independent clock domains, which is a common requirement in digital systems.The design approach starts with simulation,synthesis and prelayout Static timing analysis.

 ## Overview